Tarsiciosh/EssentialFeed/NOTES.md

 T) test_loadImageDataFromURL_deliversStoredDataOnFoundData
 - add complete handling for the flatMap call [LocalFeedImageDataLoader.loadImageData delivers stored data when store finds image data for url]
+T) test_loadImageDataFromURL_doesNotDeliverResultAfterCancellingTask
+- refactor Task to receive a completion block which is stored in a completion variable that is optional,
+- then use the "complete with" function of the task instead of the received completion in the loadImageData
+- the Task has a internal func preventFurtherCompletions that set the completion to nil when the
+- cancel function is invoked, thus when "complete with" is invoked there is no completion executed [`LocalFeedImageDataLoader.loadImageData` does not deliver result after cancelling task]
+T) test_loadImageDataFromURL_doesNotDeliverResultAfterSUTInstanceHasBeenDeallocated
+-

 - create a new project ios single view app: EssentialApp